CAGE: Curvature-Aware Gradient Estimation For Accurate Quantization-Aware Training: Summary and Discussion

-We jointly fit \(A,\alpha,B,\beta,E\) \emph{shared} across methods and learn a separate \(\mathrm{eff}(P)\) per method/bit-width via nonlinear least squares on the grid of \((N,D)\) we trained (Appendix \ref{app:hyperparameters}).
-We regularize with weak log-priors to keep \(\alpha,\beta>0\).
-Figure~\ref{fig:eff_comparison} plots \(\mathrm{eff}(P)\). \methodname{} consistently increases \(\mathrm{eff}(P)\) vs. QuEST, with the largest gains at \(b\approx3,4\), indicating improved \emph{effective} capacity for a given parameter budget.
+To fit the law, we jointly fit \(A,\alpha,B,\beta,E\) \emph{shared} (jointly) across methods and learn a separate \(\mathrm{eff}(P)\) per method/bit-width via nonlinear least squares on the grid of \((N,D)\) we trained (see details in Appendix \ref{app:hyperparameters}).
+We regularize with weak log-priors to maintain shared values for the parameters \(\alpha,\beta>0\) across precisions.

-\paragraph{QAT fine-tuning on MXFP4.} We further evaluate \methodname{} under an MXFP4-style 4-bit floating format \cite{mxspec} on a larger model, Llama-3.2-3B \cite{llama3}.
-We fine-tune on Tulu-SFT \cite{lambert2024tulu3} with QAT (master FP32, forward W4A4 in MXFP4) with and without \methodname{} applied, and report zero-shot or few-shot scores on GSM8K (exact-match), HellaSwag (accuracy), and WinoGrande (accuracy).
-We test with and without the Hadamard pre-transform to isolate its interaction with MXFP4.
-Figure~\ref{fig:mxfp4_bench} summarizes results.
-Hyperparameters for the experiments can be found in Appendix \ref{app:hyperparameters}

-\paragraph{Quadratic experiments.} To isolate dynamics, we study a quadratic objective \(f(x)=\tfrac{1}{2}x^\top A x - b^\top x\) with \(\kappa(A)\in\{1,10,100\}\) (non-isotropic curvature), comparing SGD, Adam, and CAGE-Adam under a 4-bit quantization of \(x\) using the same pipeline as above.
-We initialize \(x_0\sim\mathcal{N}(0,\sigma_0^2 I)\), run a fixed budget of \(T\) steps, and measure (i) final validation loss over 10 seeds and (ii) trajectories in the \((x^\top A x)^{1/2}\) vs. iteration plane relative to the true minimizer \(x^\star=A^{-1}b\).
-Figure~\ref{fig:quadratic_training_bars} reports the distribution of final losses (mean\(\pm\)std across 10 seeds) Figure~\ref{fig:quadratic_training_trajectory} shows representative trajectories and end-points over a reduced-dimension loss landscape around the optimum.